Q: Which stove should I buy?

 Q: How do I clean my stove?

-A: For cleaning our stoves you can use everything except steel wool (which may leave iron particles in the stainless steel and make it appear to rust).
-Outdoors the most perfect cleaning agents are sand or horsetail (a plant, it is actually one of the best materials for cleaning pots, dishes, cutlery and metal in general).
-Indoors you can use a kitchen sponge or your dish washer.
+A: You can use anything except steel wool (which may leave iron particles in the stainless steel and make it appear to rust).
+The best natural cleaning agents are sand or horsetail (a plant, it is actually one of the best materials for cleaning pots, dishes, cutlery and metal in general).
+Indoors you can use a kitchen sponge or run your stove through the dish washer.

-Q: Are there any general care principles I should observe?
+Q: Are there any general care principles I should follow?

 A: If you take good care of your stove, it should last a lifetime.
-These are the basic principles you should observe:
+These are the basic principles you should follow:

 Q: What is the difference between the steel and the titanium versions?